Hagoromo07/odoo-docker-compose/extra-addons/numigi_test_crm_manda_julien/README.md

 7. **Assign default sales team for leads created via the contact form**:
    - Assigns leads created via the contact form to the "Sales Team" by default.

-## Installation
-1. Clone this repository into your Odoo addons directory.
-2. Update the module list in Odoo.
-3. Install the `CRM Customizations` module from the Odoo interface.

-## Configuration
-No additional configuration is required.
-The functionalities are triggered automatically upon module installation.

 ## License
 This module is published under the AGPLv3 license.